Module 2: Preventive health care and health surveillance

 Test Your Knowledge

 The 2020 Retrovirus Management Guidelines address an emerging trend where screening for FeLV and FIV is increasingly shifting from animal shelters to veterinary practices.
 The rationale is based on the cost of testing thousands of cats each year to identify only a few positive for FeLV or FIV.
-One recommendation is to skip FeLV/FIV testing for individually housed healthy cats and for kittens.
-Adopters should be advised to get the test done by their new veterinarian and to segregate the new cat from their other cats until the testing is complete.
+In the scenario above, testing 3000 kittens and cats for FeLV or FeLV/FIV costs about $29,000, and if the FeLV/FIV prevalence is 3%, then the shelter spent $29,000 to identify possibly 90 infected cats.
+Can the shelter utilize the $29,000 for other healthcare?
+One recommendation from the Guidelines is to skip FeLV or FeLV//FIV testing for individually housed healthy cats and for kittens.
+Adopters should then be advised to get the test done by their new veterinarian and to segregate the new cat from their other cats until the testing is complete.

 Watch This